the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab2_server/_index.md

 ### D.5 Helper Functions

- There are helper functions that have been coded in server.py that will help you navigate your way around the database. **DON'T REINVENT THE WHEEL!
-USE THESE HELPER FUNCTIONS!!**
+ There are helper functions that have been coded in server.py that will help you navigate your way around the database. **Keep these helper functions in mind as your write the server routes:**

  - `check_username_password(username, password)`
  - `save_message_to_db(sender, recipient, message, timestamp):`